-58. The method of any preceding paragraph, wherein the or each HM-CRISPR array comprises CRISPR repeat sequences that are identical to endogenous CRISPR repeat sequences of the host cell for producing the respective HM-crRNA in the host cell.
+58. The method of any preceding paragraph, wherein the or each HM-CRISPR array comprises CRISPR repeat 5 sequences that are identical to endogenous CRISPR repeat sequences of the host cell for producing the respective HM-crRNA in the host cell.

-59. The method of any preceding paragraph, wherein the virus of (b) comprises a nucleotide sequence encoding a Cas (non-host Cas) that is functional in the host cell of (a) (eg, wherein the non-host Cas is a Type I system Cas wherein the host system is a Type II or III; a Type II system Cas wherein the host system is a Type I or III; or a Type III system Cas wherein the host system is a Type I or III; or a Type III system Cas wherein the host system is a Type I or III; or a Type III system Cas wherein the host system is a Type I or III; or a Type III system Cas wherein the host cell does not comprise or express a Cas of a Type that is the same as the Type of the non-host Cas.
+59. The method of any preceding paragraph, wherein the virus of (b) comprises a nucleotide sequence encoding a Cas 10 (non-host Cas) that is functional in the host cell of (a) (eg, wherein the non-host Cas is a Type I system Cas wherein the host system is a Type II or III; a Type II system Cas wherein the host system is a Type I or III; or a Type III system Cas wherein the host system is a Type I or III; or a Type III system Cas wherein the host system is a Type I or III), optionally wherein 15 the host cell does not comprise or express a Cas of a Type that is the same as the Type of the non-host Cas.

-60. The method of any preceding paragraph, wherein the virus of (b) comprises a nucleotide sequence encoding a tracrRNA sequence, optionally wherein the tracrRNA sequence and first HM-crRNA are comprised by a single guide RNA (gRNA)).
+60. The method of any preceding paragraph, wherein the virus of (b) comprises a nucleotide sequence encoding a tracrRNA sequence, optionally wherein the tracrRNA 20 and (micro) biological processes leading to the deterioration of materials such as metal (eg, steel or iron), plastic and stone.
+It is a world-wide problem with great societal and

-61. The method of any preceding paragraph, wherein the or each HM-crRNA is comprised by a respective single 20 guide RNA (gRNA).
+61. The method of any preceding paragraph, wherein the or each HM-crRNA is comprised by a respective single guide RNA (gRNA).

-62. The method of any preceding paragraph, wherein the first HM-array is operable to cause Cas cleavage in the first target sequence, activation of the first target sequence (or gene comprising the first target sequence), knock-down of the first target sequence (or gene comprising the first target sequence) or mutation of the first target sequence.
+62. The method of of any preceding paragraph, wherein the first HM-array is operable to cause Cas cleavage in the first target sequence, activation of the first target sequence (or gene comprising the first target sequence), knock-down of the first target sequence (or gene comprising the first 30 target sequence) or mutation of the first target sequence.